Probing the size and binding energy of the hypertriton in heavy ion collisions

 The comparison with the analytical model of Eq. \eqref{dBan} implies that most details of the electromagnetic response of loosely bound systems are solely governed by the external part of the bound state wavefunction.
 It also means that the final state distortion through the interaction between the fragments $\Lambda$ and d via the WS potential, included in the numerical calculation of the continuum waves, are rather small.
 The final state interaction of the fragments with the target nucleus has not been considered here, and is assumed to be small at GeV/nucleon bombarding energies.
 On the other hand, the magnitude and large energy tail of the response function is sensitive to some of the details of the bound state wavefunctions, such as the asymptotic normalization coefficients, and the numerical results are not quite reproduced by the analytical formula of Ref. \cite{bersus1992}.
 Recent works have proved this assertion by using ab initio wavefunctions for light nuclei in the calculation of nuclear fragmentation observables \cite{PhysRevC.104.L061602,PhysRevC.105.024613}.

 In the final part of this manuscript I will discuss the numerical results for the interaction cross sections obtained for 1.5 GeV/nucleon $_\Lambda^3$H incident on $^{12}$C, $^{120}$Sn and $^{208}$Pb targets.
 The calculations depend on the experimental values of the nucleon-nucleon and lambda-nucleon cross sections entering Eq. \eqref{abrasionp2}.
 I adopt the free pp and pn cross sections compiled by the particle data group \cite{10.1093/ptep/ptaa104}, namely 45.8 mb and 40 mb, respectively.
 For the $\Lambda$N cross section I use $\sigma_{\Lambda N} = 35$ mb, consistent with the value reported in the literature \cite{PhysRev.160.1239,GJESDAL1972152}.
 The numerical results for the electromagnetic breakup (upper panel) and interaction (lower panel) cross sections are shown in Fig. \ref{coulfrag}.
-Additionally, the numerical values for both fragmentation modes are presented in Table \ref{tab1} as a function of the hypertriton binding energy $E_B$.
+The shaded bands in the figure mark the one-sigma boundaries of the average value of hypertriton binding energy ($B_\Lambda = 148 \pm 40$ keV).
+Additionally, the numerical values for both fragmentation modes are presented in Table \ref{tab1} as a function of the hypertriton binding energy $B_\Lambda$.

 Is is visible in Figure \ref{coulfrag} as well as in Table \ref{tab1} that the Coulomb breakup cross sections for carbon targets are much smaller than the interaction cross sections.
 However, they increase rapidly with the charge of the projectile and for tin and lead targets they become comparable to the interaction cross sections.
 It is also worthwhile noticing that the Coulomb breakup cross section has a stronger dependence with the binding energy than the interaction cross section.
 The advantage of interaction cross sections is that they are relatively easy to measure.
-For a carbon target they imply a 12\% reduction of the cross section $\sigma_I$ from $E_B=100$ MeV to $E_B=500$ MeV.
+For a carbon target they imply a 12\% reduction of the cross section $\sigma_I$ from $B_\Lambda=100$ MeV to $B_\Lambda=500$ MeV.
 This sensitivity raises to 24\% if one uses active lead targets.
 The sensitivity prospects increase dramatically in the Coulomb dissociation case, becoming 22\% and 600\%, respectively, for the same targets.
 The response function can be mapped experimentally by measuring the invariant mass of the fragments with the energies and momenta selection of the $\Lambda$ and the deuteron.